pnxtech/hydra/documentation.md

 The first parameter is the name of the service you want to send a message to, and the second parameter is a UMF formatted object containing a message.

-When sendMessage is used the message is sent to all service instances!
-This may not be what you intended.
+When sendMessage is used, the message is sent to an available, randomly selected, service instance.
+If you need to specify a specific instance you can simply address a service using its unique service ID.

-What if you only want one service instance to handle the incoming message?
-This scenario isn't considered common - since ideally you want multiple instances of an application available to process requests.
-However, there are cases where you do want to manage available instances and send them direct communication.
-This is supported by simply addressing a service using its unique ID.
 This is shown in the `to` message field below.

 ```javascript